ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

 - Click [this link](https://my.vultr.com/firewall/) to open the Vultr Firewall page.
 - Click "+ Add Firewall Group" from the top right of the page.
-- Add any rule, like the one I have setup below, to both the IPv4 *and* IPv6 rule sets by clicking the "+" icon on the far right side (you can remove this rule in a second, so it doesn't really matter what you put):
+- Add any rule, like the one I have set up below, to both the IPv4 *and* IPv6 rule sets by clicking the "+" icon on the far right side (you can remove this rule in a second, so it doesn't really matter what you put):